willstepp/writings/hunger/hunger.md

 Son, his father said, come to me.

 Mika placed his head against his father's chest and smelled a bitter salve.
 He looked towards the ceiling and saw the shadows of Yaholo's movements dance across the ceiling plaster.
-Then in the corner, underneath a bench, he saw a chicken perched.
-Oblivious to what was going on.
-Mika grew angry at it being there.
-What place did it have here?
-Its stupid black eyes watching all.
+Underneath a bench Mika saw a hen perched.
+Oblivious to what was going on it pecked at the ground.
+Mika grew angry at it being there, at those stupid black eyes watching all.

 Then his father Sakima whispered something into his ear and Mika forgot the chicken and everything else in the hut.
 There were only the words and the sick, foul breath in his ear.
 Sakima asked something of him, his will.
 And when there was nothing more to say the old man collapsed onto his back and went unconscious again.
 The boy rose and looked at his father, unsure if he had heard right.
 Then he looked at his mother in the corner.
 Her eyes were wet with tears.
 He went to console her.